-3.5 Deferment of all operational water using network processes - 1.0 Mld delivered
+4.5 Continued deferment of all operational water using network operation processes

 All water using network tasks have been suspended.
 Most notable is the cessation of mains cleaning tasks.
 The process requires the acceleration of pipe flow velocity to generate a scouring energy at pipe/water interface.
 This effectively shears off settled/loosely bonded materials.
 The velocity increase is achieved by generating a measured discharge of water from washout and fire hydrants.
 Flows are calculated based on the pipe diameter and can be as much as 1500LPM.
+The Colliford WRZ were the first of the regions activities to have ceased.
+The activity will remain deferred for a long as there are water resources challenges.

-3.6 Satellite scanning for leaks - 0.5 Mld, full effect Dec 2022
+4.6 Satellite scanning for leaks